A modified semi--implict Euler-Maruyama Scheme for finite element discretization of SPDEs with additive noise: Numerical scheme and main results

-We consider discretization of the spatial domain by a finite element triangulation.
-Let $\mathcal{T}_{h}$ be a set of disjoint intervals of $\Omega$ (for $d=1$), a triangulation of $\Omega$ (for $d=2$) or a set of tetrahedra (for $d=3$).
+We consider discretisation of the spatial domain by a finite element triangulation.
+Let $\mathcal{T}_{h}$ be a set of disjoint intervals of $\Omega$ (for $d=1$), a triangulation of $\Omega$ (for $d=2$) or a set of tetrahedra (for $d=3$) satisfying the standard regularity assumptions (see \cite{lions}).
 Let $V_{h}\subset V $ denote the space of continuous functions that are piecewise linear over the triangulation $\mathcal{T}_{h}$.
-To discretize in space we introduce two projections.
-Our first projection operator $P_h$ is the $L^{2}(\Omega)$ projection onto $V_{h}$ defined for $u \in L^{2}(\Omega)$ by
+To discretise in space we introduce two projections.
+Our first projection operator $P_h$ is the $L^{2}(\Omega)$ projection onto $V_{h}$ defined for $u\in L^{2}(\Omega)$ by

 Then $A_{h}: V_{h}\rightarrow V_{h}$ is the discrete analogue of $A$ defined by